oneilstokeseqrm/graphrag-toolkit-1.0/examples/lexical-graph/README.md

 ### Cloudformation templates

- - [`graphrag-toolkit-neptune-db-opensearch-serverless.json`](./cloudformation-templates/graphrag-toolkit-neptune-db-opensearch-serverless.json) creates a lexical-graph environment:
+ - [`graphrag-toolkit-neptune-db-opensearch-serverless.json`](./cloudformation-templates/graphrag-toolkit-neptune-db-opensearch-serverless.json) creates the following lexical-graph environment:
    - Amazon VPC with three private subnets, one public subnet, and an internet gateway
    - Amazon Neptune Database cluster with a single Neptune serverless instance
    - Amazon OpenSearch Serverless collection with a public endpoint
    - Amazon SageMaker notebook
- - [`graphrag-toolkit-neptune-db-aurora-postgres.json`](./cloudformation-templates/graphrag-toolkit-neptune-db-aurora-postgres.json) creates a lexical-graph environment:
+ - [`graphrag-toolkit-neptune-db-aurora-postgres.json`](./cloudformation-templates/graphrag-toolkit-neptune-db-aurora-postgres.json) creates the following lexical-graph environment:
    - Amazon VPC with three private subnets, one public subnet, and an internet gateway
    - Amazon Neptune Database cluster with a single Neptune serverless instance
    - Amazon Aurora Postgres Database cluster with a single serverless instance